raspants/Admin-menu/README.md

 ```

-## Memory Safety and Error Handeling
+## Memory Safety and Error Handling
 - Dynamic memory is allocated with mallock() and realloc.
 - Memory is freed when cards are removed and when no cards remain.
-- User input is strictly validated to prevent buffer owerflow.
+- User input is strictly validated to prevent buffer overflow.
-- File operations check for faliures and handel errors.
+- File operations check for failures and handel errors.
-- Numeric inputs are checked for range, type and owerflow.
+- Numeric inputs are checked for range, type and overflow.
-- All finctions return clear INPUT_RESULT values for robust error handeling.
+- All function return clear INPUT_RESULT values for robust error handling.

 ### Code examples